 Solutions Search Results

-The BPD is the largest publicly-available dataset of anonymized information about the physical and operational characteristics of real buildings.
+The Building Performance Database is the largest publicly-available dataset of anonymized information about the physical and operational characteristics of real buildings, allowing for trend analysis and stimulating investment in energy efficiency retrofit projects.

 A national standardized tool for assessing the physical and structural energy efficiency of commercial and multifamily residential buildings.